mkst/ansible-solace/GuideCreateModule.md

 * module
 * short_description
 * description
-  - add the link to the Sempv2 Resource
+  - add the link to the Sempv2 Resource.
 * options
-  - provide at least the options that are not common to all modules
+  - copy the common options and add the module specific options.
 * author
   - add your name & e-mail
 * example